Changelog

 Features

-- Cookie persistence: AES-GCM encrypted first-party cookie (365-day expiry)
+- Cookie persistence: first-party cookie holding an opaque visitor UID (365-day expiry)

 - GeoIP integration: MaxMind GeoIP2 for city-level geolocation